Jonnagalarosa/Jonnagalarosa/README.md

 Enables the customer to browse the firm's range of products and services, view photos or images of the products, along with information about the product specifications, features and prices.

 #What is the purpose of doing this project?
-It serve as our evaluation of skills to this subject so far.
+It serve as our evaluation of skills to this subject.
+This will be the result of our hardwork

 # References
 https://blog.thejacketmaker.com/types-of-jackets-for-men/